 Undocumented students face the dual challenges of navigating a new country and a new campus or online college.
 Adjusting to your courses, learning a new language, and adapting to a new culture can magnify the already significant difficulties that come with earning a degree.
 Be sure to access some of the support networks, organizations, and resources formed specifically with immigrant and undocumented students in mind:

-- Generation Progress focuses on advancing progressive views on immigration law and policy reform among Millennials through collaboration, political engagement, and social action, particularly with young individuals on campuses and those who are engaged in activism, journalism or policy research.
+- Focuses on advancing progressive views on immigration law and policy reform among Millennials through collaboration, political engagement, and social action, particularly with young individuals on campuses and those who are engaged in activism, journalism or policy research.

-- Immigrants Rising (Formerly Educators for Fair Consideration), is a community of educators and educational professionals who provide both resources and support — including scholarship opportunities, legal advocacy, and educational workshops — for undocumented students working toward an education, a degree, or a career in the United States.
+- Formerly Educators for Fair Consideration, Immigration Rising is a community of educators and educational professionals who provide both resources and support — including scholarship opportunities, legal advocacy, and educational workshops — for undocumented students working toward an education, a degree, or a career in the United States.

-- My Undocumented Life provides a set of tips and resources aimed directly at the experience of the undocumented student, including scholarship opportunities, tips for navigating the educational system, news on immigration policy, and ongoing updates relating to DACA.
+- Provides a set of tips and resources aimed directly at the experience of the undocumented student, including scholarship opportunities, tips for navigating the educational system, news on immigration policy, and ongoing updates relating to DACA.

 For many undocumented students, the difficulty of financing college is even greater than the challenges of access or legal status.
 As an undocumented immigrant, you are eligible to apply to and attend most colleges or universities.
 However, you are not eligible for federal financial aid.
 In addition, many states prevent undocumented students from receiving either in-state tuition rates or state-based financial aid.